lizaodawn/IMMARKUS-wiki-clone/t_06-Recording-Metadata.md

 <br/>

 ## Recording Individual Image Metadata in the Image Gallery
-1. Click the three dots on the individual image
+1. Click the three dots on the individual image.
-2. Chose a Schema for your metadata and fill out the properties in the same way as the folder metadata.
+2. Choose a Schema for your metadata and fill out the properties in the same way as the folder metadata.

 ![Screenshot (506)](https://github.com/rsimon/immarkus/assets/128056738/35ad3826-6688-4dd1-832c-ddc776168076)